Xixada/Xixada.github.io/README.md

-# PEGASUS OS
+# Out Of Box
-Github Page
+Official Github Page

 # Hello and welcome